apache/cassandra-java-driver/changelog/README.md

 ### 4.8.0 (in progress)

+- [improvement] JAVA-2431: Set all occurrences when bound variables are used multiple times
 - [improvement] JAVA-2829: Log protocol negotiation messages at DEBUG level
 - [bug] JAVA-2846: Give system properties the highest precedence in DefaultDriverConfigLoader
 - [new feature] JAVA-2691: Provide driver 4 support for extra codecs